eastandwestwind/notes/_posts/2016-01-23-twitterwordcloud.md

 ---
-title: R- TwitteR API Part 2
+title: R- Wordcloud from Tweets
 ---

 Create a wordcloud from tweets.